admiral-boxcat/SteamVR-Template/README.md

 *	Selectable controllers skins & opacity
 *	Select alternate meshes for controllers

-*2. Setup*
+#*2.
+Setup*

 Files can be found at [OneDrive](https://onedrive.live.com/redir?resid=6283336A7C9CA810!6527&authkey=!AJMU7UC1E0IlaGc&ithint=folder%2czip)

 GitHub version at https://github.com/ProteusVR/SteamVR-Template (you need to be logged to Github to open the link)

-*To install as a template*, just unzip into the appropriate templates directory like C:\Program Files\Unreal Engine[Version]\Templates for launcher version or[ForkLocation]\UE4\Templates for source version.
+## *To install as a template*
+Just unzip into the appropriate templates directory like C:\Program Files\Unreal Engine[Version]\Templates for launcher version or[ForkLocation]\UE4\Templates for source version.
 Launch a new project, and you'll find it in the blueprint section.
-*To install as a project file*, unzip in your usual projects folder.
+## *To install as a project file*
+Unzip in your usual projects folder.
 Then, delete the file SteamVR_x-x/Config/TemplateDefs.ini and you’re ready to go.